jmahler/mips-cpu/README.md

 # RUNNING TEST BENCHES

-All the tests are located in the `verilog/test/` directory and are run using make files.
+The tests are located in the `verilog/test/` directory.
+They are built and run with the `make` command.

-To run all the tests type `make test` from the `test/` director.

-    $ cd verilog/test
-    $ make test

-Or, to run an individual test, `cd` to that specific directory and run `make test`.

-    $ cd verilog/test/01-no_hazard/
-    $ make test
+    make

-Each test works by generating an output file.
-This file can then be checked by comparing the differences to a known good output file.
-Currently `diff` is used to do this, no differences indicate a successfule test.

-## Test Bench Design

-The test benches are written in Verilog and the files are named with a `_tb` at the end.
-When the test bench is run it uses $display statements to produce output which is saved to a file (.out).
-This output can then be diffed against the .check file to see if it was correct.

-Note that since many variables are output a design change could create a difference which is not necessarily a failure.
-In cases such as these this is a sign that the result should be reviewed more closely (in a simulator) to verify that it is correct.
-And then a new .check can be generated from the output.
+The tests work by using a generic CPU test bench (`cpu_tb.v`).
+The specific test is built for the particular compiled assembly file (.hex).
+Then this executable can be run to produce the output results.
+And a diff can be taken of the output (.out) compared to known good output (.check).
+The `check-diff.pl` script is included which will check all the diffs and provide a summary of those that passed and failed.
+All these steps are performed as part of the `make` command.

 # AUTHOR